People

 Nicole Ardoin

-Nicole Ardoin is an associate professor at the Stanford Graduate School of Education and a senior fellow at the Woods Institute for the Environment, Stanford University.
-She is also Stanford's lead researcher on the eeWORKS initiative in partnership with NAAEE.
+Nicole Ardoin is an associate professor of Environmental Behavioral Sciences at the Stanford Doerr School of Sustainability and a senior fellow at the Woods Institute for the Environment, Stanford University.
+She was Stanford's lead researcher on the eeWORKS initiative in partnership with NAAEE.
 Professor Ardoin´s research focuses on environmental behavior as influenced by environmental learning and motivated by place-based connections.
 In particular, she is interested in considerations of geographic scale, which is an understudied yet crucial aspect of people-place relationships in a rapidly globalizing, urbanizing world.
-Professor Ardoin has current studies on the use of education, communications, and other social strategies in informal and community-based settings, including nature-based tourism programs, to engage individuals and communities in deliberate dialogue, environmental decision-making, and informed conservation behavior.
+Professor Ardoin and members of her Social Ecology Lab work in collaboration with informal organizations, including museums, zoos/aquariums, parks, and residential environmental education programs, with an emphasis on using innovative, non-traditional metrics and adaptive management approaches.
+She is also interested in philanthropic support of environmental learning initiatives and emergent trends in the field of environmental education research.

 Paul Hart